esastack/quarkus-restlight/docs/README.md

 # quarkus-restlight

-`quarkus-restlight` is an extension of `esa-restlight`.
+`Quarkus-restlight` is an extension of `esa-restlight`.
 It can use the `quarkus` framework to help users compile Restlight applications into `native image`, shorten the startup time to milliseconds, and greatly reduce the memory usage, while reducing the image size from 300M+ to 10M.

 ## Features